Ayushrawat63/Ayushrawat63/README.md

 <h1 align="center">Hi 👋, I'm Ayush rawat</h1>
 <h3 align="center">A Detail-oriented, organized, and meticulous employee.
 Works at a fast pace to meet tight deadlines.
-Enthusiastic team player ready to contribute to company success. passionate frontend developer from India</h3>
+Enthusiastic team player ready to contribute to company success and a passionate frontend developer from India</h3>

 - 🔭 I’m currently working on [BingeINFO](https://github.com/Ayushrawat63/BingeINFO.git)